Zhu Wen: Campaigns against Qin Zongquan

 Having beaten off two rebel attacks, Zhu Quanzhong in June/July 886 sent a cavalry commander, Guo Yan (郭言), to attack Qin's capital Cai Prefecture.
-The attack failed however and late 886 Qin began a campaign against Zhu, heading toward Bian and intending to capture it.
-Zhu sent Zhu Zhen to the east to recruit additional troops outside his own territory.
-This served the double purpose of expanding the armies and easing the supply situation at Bian.
-Guo was sent westward into rebel controlled territory.
+The attack failed and in late 886 Qin began a campaign against Zhu, heading toward Bian and intending to capture it.
+In response, Zhu sent Zhu Zhen to the east to recruit additional troops outside his own territory.
+This served the double purpose of expanding Zhu's armies and easing the supply situation at Bian.
+During this period, Guo was sent westward into rebel controlled territory.
 Defeating a major bandit gang, Guo Yen recruited many of the survivors and then fought his way back to Bianzhou with the recruits, the whole expedition lasting about six months.
 Zhu Zhen, meanwhile, headed toward the comparatively peaceful Pinglu Circuit (平盧, headquartered in modern Weifang, Shandong).
 Defeating the Pinglu army, Zhu Zhen proceeded to recruit the men of the region and seize horses, returning to Bian in spring 887 after only two months, bringing with him, according to the Zizhi Tongjian, ten thousand recruits and one thousand horse.
-These numbers might be exaggerated, but Zhu Quanzhong's total force might well have reached thirty thousands by this time.
+These numbers might be exaggerated, but Zhu Quanzhong's total force might well have reached thirty thousand personnel by this time.

 By May/June 887 Zhu felt strong enough to counterattack.
 He called in the Yicheng army, and asked for, and received, aid from his two neighbouring "brother" governors, Zhu Xuan and Zhu Xuan's cousin, Zhu Jin of Taining Circuit (泰寧, headquartered in modern Jining, Shandong).
 Halfway through a banquet Zhu Quanzhong suddenly launched a sally from Bian.
 Taken by surprise by the sally and the approach of the armies of Tianping and Taining, the besieging army was routed.
 Following these defeats several prefectures defected from Qin.
 No longer in danger from the rebels, Zhu Quanzhong was ready to start the subjugation of Henan to his own authority.